 It does not always work this way.
 Some decisions are sufficiently wrong-headed (take, for example, Plessy v.
-Ferguson, that reversal is both legally and morally right.
-But reversal of precedent is never undertaken lightly.
+Ferguson) that reversal is both legally and morally right.
+But as the current row over Roe v.
+Wade illustrates, reversal of precedent is never undertaken lightly.

 That’s what a Pennsylvania decision that’s almost 80 years old can make its way into our lineup.
 Dare v.
 City of Harrisburg is old, but it’s still good law.
 As an application of the law of nuisance, as well as an explanation of the police power of a municipality to regulate nuisances for the commonweal, this case is fresh enough to have been tweeted just yesterday.
 It’s an old case, but a good one.

 Mr. Dare clearly was a guy who loved his Carolina poplar.
 The tree is vigorous and rapidly growing, and – at least by the account in the case – can sniff out a water source like a bloodhound working a spoor.
 When it finds a water source – especially one as nutrient-rich as a sewer, it pries the source open like a squirrel cracking a nut.

 Great for the tree.
 Not so great for the sewer.
 Or the city that has to maintain it, or the poor homeowner who watches unspeakable things backflow into his or her basement.